 (click here for the many hidden costs in your Public Education)

 September is a financial mayhem month for those with kids going to school.
 I am sure September will not be like this one year, and I may even miss it, but not this year.

 Wake Me Up When September Ends

 Not just a very good song by Green Day, but also an anthem in my personal financial life.
 September seems to create a â€œperfect stormâ€ of debt load that appears every year and I think I can give you the list of the things that are the causes:

 (to see the list of mayhem click here to read the whole article)

 For University Students going back to school:

 Advice is Best Served with Water

-For more interesting ideas about back to school and RESPs, remember to read my entire RESP Page, which outlines the fun and games I have had setting up, putting money into and then attempting to extricate money from an RESP.
+For more exciting ideas about back to school and RESPs, remember to read my entire RESP Page, which outlines the fun and games I have had set up, putting money into and then attempting to extricate money from an RESP.